-Blogger Mitch Jackson has more.
-Despite referring to trial lawyers as “human beings,” the attorney / author offers some otherwise useful presentation tips that may prove effective for those representing themselves in court:
+In his podcast, attorney, Mitch Jackson, advises about trial communication.
+Though his advice is designed for attorneys, pro se litigants can benefit greatly from it too.
+The attorney / author offers some useful presentation tips that may prove effective for those representing themselves in court:

 Mark Twain is credited with once saying, ‘It takes me three weeks to prepare for an impromptu speech.’
 If you’ve ever watched a really good trial lawyer give an opening statement or closing argument, you’ll walk away from the experience moved, motivated and ready to take the requested action.
 Not only will you feel a strong rapport with the lawyer, you’ll also feel passionate about his or her client and the case.